cmh0728/PiRacer_team1/README.md

   ‣ Connect CAN communication (Arduino ↔ Raspberry Pi)
   ‣ Upgrade Ubuntu Server → Ubuntu 22.04 LTS Desktop

+- **21.07.25**
+  ‣ CAN communication with Speed Sensor

+- **22.07.25**
+  ‣ Kernel update  for using DSI -> FAIL
+  ‣ reinstall Raspberry pi OS
+---

+## 📋 To do
+  ‣ Qt Design for Head Unit
+  ‣ Control with CPP

 ---

 ## 🌐 Environment